shawntabrizi/substrate-collectables-workshop/steps/27/README.md

 ### Max Encoded Length

-Now that we have a tools to define the way objects should be encoded, we are able to create a trait which tracks the maximum encoded length of an object: `MaxEncodedLen.
+Now that we have the tools to define the way objects should be encoded, we are able to create a trait which tracks the maximum encoded length of an object: `MaxEncodedLen`.

 We then use that information to predict in the worst case scenario how much data will be used when we store it.